PinkysRevenge/Crowned-Mantis/README.md

 This toolhead uses a modified duct from the CrownCooler toolhead from SneakyTreeSnake (https://github.com/sneakytreesnake/CrownCooler) that mounts to the X Carriage of the Mantis 5015 Toolhead by Long (https://github.com/VoronDesign/VoronUsers/tree/master/printer_mods/Long/Mantis_Dual_5015) to create a light and stiff setup for CPAP on Voron 2.4 and Trident printers.

-(Instructions below courtesy of Chirpy, checkout his great CPAP mod for the v0.1 here: https://github.com/chirpy2605/voron/tree/main/V0/StovePipe)
+(CPAP sourcing instructions below courtesy of Chirpy, checkout his great CPAP mod for the v0.1 here: https://github.com/chirpy2605/voron/tree/main/V0/StovePipe)

 CPAP fans not only have a high CFM, they generally also have very high static pressure.
 This allows air to be delivered to the hotend with greater force than traditional blower fans.